Mmusi/Bonala/README.md

 <hr>

 Copyright &copy; 2020.
-These notebooks and the source codes are released under the terms of the [MIT License].
+The source codes are released under the terms of the [MIT License].